-The new architecture will be composed of specialised “microservice-like” businesses with world-wide ambitions.
-Scale will be the ultimate objective, but not to justify “too big to fail” institutions rather as as a must have to offer minimal transaction costs.
-Globally number of meaningful market participants will decrease, still thanks to low barriers of entry and minimal switching costs the system will eliminate inefficient and/or outdated players with new, more efficient, ones.
+The new architecture will be composed of specialized “microservice-like” businesses with world-wide ambitions.
+The scale will be the ultimate objective, but not to justify “too big to fail” institutions rather as a must-have to offer minimal transaction costs.
+Globally number of meaningful market participants will decrease still, thanks to low barriers of entry and minimal switching costs the system will eliminate inefficient and/or outdated players with new, more efficient, ones.

 This trend will enable higher market stability globally, as the market situation will be an outcome of millions of educated mini decisions instead of a lagged decision of a few isolated groups of individuals with limited access to real market data.
 It is in line with the interest of regulators, who will focus primarily on the elimination of systemic risks thus making sure that the industry stays as close as possible to perfect competition.

 In practice the New Financial Services Architecture will work as follows: